TDYInnovationLab/WorkInstructions/README.md

 # 3D printing
+## Creating a 3D model
 In order to 3D print an object you first need a "step" file.
 You can create these files using CAD software such as Fusion360 or Sketchup if you are a beginner.
 Search on Youtube for tutorials on these pieces of software to learn more about 3D modeling.

+## Printing your 3D model
+Follow the following steps to print your model in the Innovation Lab
+1.